We love living in the darkness – said NO.ONE.EVER!

 So, what’s the other option?

-Multi-touch tracking tracks all the actions and interactions between the first and converting interaction.
+Multi-touch tracking tracks all the actions and interactions between the first touchpoint and the converting touchpoint.

 And nothing can be more valuable than that.

 How or why is that important, you ask?